dgerabagi/data-curation-environment/prompt.md

 ## 1. Purpose

 This document serves as a living record of persistent or complex bugs that have recurred during development.
 By documenting the root cause analysis (RCA) and the confirmed solution for each issue, we create a "source of truth" that can be referenced to prevent the same mistakes from being reintroduced into the codebase.

-This artifact is a supplement to `A11`.
+**This artifact is the historical archive for older case studies.** New, active issues should be logged in `A11.
+DCE - Regression Case Studies.md`.
+This separation keeps the primary document focused and manageable in size.

 ## 2. Case Studies